5 Paleo Batch Cooking Tips to Save Time and Eat Better

 Sample Paleo Batch Cooking Recipes

-If you’re looking to really cut down on your kitchen prep time, making large batches of a single dish to eat throughout the week is a good way to go.
-Try to make at least two different meals, though, or else you’ll probably get pretty bored of what you’re eating by the end of the week.
+If you’re looking to cut down on your kitchen prep time, making large batches of a single dish to eat throughout the week is a good way to go.
+Try to make at least two different meals, though, or else you’ll probably get pretty bored with what you’re eating by the end of the week.

 Here are a few paleo batch cooking ideas to get you started:

-• Paleo Chili leaves out the beans, focusing instead on hearty portions of beef and root vegetables.
-Start with a base of onions and garlic sautéed in olive oil, add beef and cook until browned, then add small-chopped vegetables like carrots, bell peppers, and parsnips.
+- Paleo Chili leaves out the beans, focusing instead on hearty portions of beef and root vegetables.
+Start with a base of onions and garlic sautéed in olive oil, add beef, and cook until browned, then add small-chopped vegetables like carrots, bell peppers, and parsnips.
 Finish with tomatoes, tomato juice, and chili powder, then add salt to taste.
 This one’s especially easy to make in a slow cooker — just brown the onions, garlic, and beef in a separate pan, and then combine everything else in the slow cooker.

-• Sausage and Sweet Potato Hash can be made ahead of time in a large pot, then easily reheated as a savory and healthy breakfast option (it’s a great breakfast meat alternative) all week long.
+- Sausage and Sweet Potato Hash can be made ahead of time in a large pot, then easily reheated as a savory and healthy breakfast option (it’s a great breakfast meat alternative) all week long.
 Peel your sweet potatoes first, then grate them on the coarse side of a box grater.
 Crumble sausage and cook in oil until golden brown.
 Then, add the grated sweet potatoes, salt, pepper, and dried herbs.
-Mix together with the sausage and oil, then spread flat to cook on one side for 10-12 minutes.
+Mix with the sausage and oil, then spread flat to cook on one side for 10-12 minutes.
 Flip over and repeat on the other side, and then you’re finished!

-• Chicken Broccoli Casserole, or really any casserole, is a super-easy make ahead meal for paleo diets.
+- Chicken Broccoli Casserole, or really any casserole, is a super-easy make-ahead meal for paleo diets.
 Combine cooked, shredded chicken, broccoli florets, and mushrooms with olive oil, chicken broth, cashew milk, salt, and pepper.
 Bake in an oven at 350 degrees for 30-40 minutes, and you’re set with a nutritious meal.
 Try switching out the chicken for other proteins, or adding any sort of fresh vegetables you have around the house — casseroles are a versatile recipe that can be infinitely adapted.

 How do you shop on the paleo diet?

 When you’re on the paleo diet, it’s important to shop smart.
 The best way to do this is by sticking to the outside aisles of the grocery store.
-These are the aisles where you’ll find the fresh produce, meat, and seafood.
+These are the aisles where you’ll find fresh produce, meat, and seafood.
 By avoiding the inner aisles, you’ll stay away from all of the processed foods that are harmful to your health on the paleo diet.

 What makes something paleo?